paol-imi/fidital-terraform/images/README.md

 `$APP_NAME` and `$APP_VERSION` must match the one present in the pom.xml.

+**`TODO:`** I think something in the script is not correct as an empty image is being pushed on ecr.

 ```sh
 # Build the Docker image and assign multiple tags
 docker build --build-arg APP_NAME=$APP_NAME \